How to develop buyer personas for manufacturing

 Your Marketing team will have data on where your current online visitors are located and how they found your website, as well as details about their demographics, industry and job role.
 They may also have collected data from market research, such as customer satisfaction surveys.

-Your Sales team will understand the types of customers your business attracts, what they want to achieve from investing in your service, and what the common objections to purchasing are.
+Your Sales team will understand the types of customers your business attracts, what they want to achieve from investing in your service, and the common objections to purchasing.

 Things to cover include: